 The reload operation performs a series of OTP reads.
 Each OTP read can be made to use an alternative read mode.
 The OTP_CTRL0.PTM field enables these alternative modes.
 Refer to Table 5 for a list of the OTP read options.

-The entire reload operation can made to automatically repeat by setting the NVM_CMD.LOOP bit to 1.
+The entire reload operation can made to continuously repeat by setting the NVM_CMD.LOOP bit to 1.
 This may be useful when making current measurements.
 Vader will keep reloading the shadow registers until the LOOP bit is cleared.

 Read OTP Memory